Sanjana1304/Exam-Performance-Analysis/README.md

 ### Student Home Page

-The home page helps the student's to see their examination marks in each exam with subject detaila and average.
+The home page helps the student's to see their examination marks in each exam with subject details and average.

 ![homeS](https://user-images.githubusercontent.com/64159652/98092391-9f415800-1eac-11eb-8e02-77f5eadc0b5d.PNG)